HC-Guo/OWL/README.md

 ![image](./assets/cartoon.png)

-👋 Welcome, Owl is a large language model designed for intelligent Operations and Maintenance field to handle IT operations related tasks
-(fault diagnosis, log analysis, etc). 😊 Owl is an open source project and we welcome everyone to participate and contribute 🌟.
+👋 Welcome, Owl is a large language model designed for AIOps field to handle IT operations related tasks (fault diagnosis, log analysis, etc). 😊 Owl is an open source project and we welcome everyone to participate and contribute 🌟.